IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 Click on Create table button.

 ------------------------------------------------------------------------------
-    Table Name: Enter whizdbtable
+    Table Name: Enter dbtable
     Partition key: Enter id and select String
 ------------------------------------------------------------------------------
 Leave all the other settings as default and then click on Create table.

-Click on the items tab, then select whizdbtable and Under Actions, click on Explore table items button
+Click on the items tab, then select dbtable and Under Actions, click on Explore table items button

 Click on Create item and to add new attributes click on the Add New Attribute and select string each time you add an attribute.